 Determining the best surgical option for a patient is dependent on how much weight they need to lose, along with the patient’s individual medical conditions and goals.
 All surgical procedures performed at Overlake reduce baseline hunger so the patient is satisfied with a small, healthy meal.
 Some of the operations have an immediate effect on diabetes, leading to decreased usage of insulin or oral medications within days after surgery.

-- Body mass index (BMI) of greater than 35 with an obesity related health problem
+- Body mass index (BMI) is equal to or greater than 40 kg/m² or if BMI is greater than 35 kg/m² with an obesity-related health problem

-- Existing medical problems do not preclude likely survival from surgery
+- No existing medical conditions which may affect likely survival from surgery

 Visit the Metabolic & Bariatric Surgery page for more information.